BrunoOGoes/PhDThesisSPI/README.md

 with Poissonian statistics and a superposition of vacuum and a single photon with sub-Poissonian statistics.
 The restricted energy budget, where both fields have at most one photon on average, poses a challenge.
 We explore the potential quantum advantage in the pre-measurement process, where entanglement is generated between the field and the
 4LS, and in the collapse step, where the light state is measured to infer the spin state.
 These steps are crucial for key quantum information protocols, such as the generation of cluster states.
 Finally, we provide an application proposing a single-rail photon-photon gate, which is a two-qubit photonic gate based on the absence (vacuum) or presence
 (single photon) of a photon as the logical basis.
 We consider the ideal scenario where the main imperfection arises from the change in the temporal shape of the scattered field.
 By utilizing the solutions obtained in Chapter 2, we derive an analytical expression to account for this imperfection.
 We characterize the error by computing the state-averaged fidelity and the error process matrix for the photon-photon gate.
-The findings in this chapter are based on results reported in Ref. [arxiv 2205.09623](https://arxiv.org/pdf/2205.09623.pdf).
+The findings in this chapter are based on results reported in Ref.
+[Quantum](https://quantum-journal.org/papers/q-2023-08-31-1099/).

 [Chapter 5: The spin-photon interface subjected to an in-plane magnetic field](Chapter5)